-The problem with these myths that circulate and underpin much of the ageist attitudes of some employers, journalists and politicians is they are not backed up by evidence or research.
-This may not be just down to societal ageism but also ageism in HR - a recent study showed that only 24 per cent of HR leaders aged 25-30 were "willing "or motivated to recruit workers aged 55-75, in contract to nearly two thirds of older HR leaders aged 46-50 and that HR is a very ageist sector.
-But this picture ignores the many positive attributes that older workers bring to organisations with their relevant experience and wisdom, plus the benefits an age diverse workforce brings employers.
+The myths that circulate and underpin much of the ageist attitudes of some employers, journalists and politicians are not backed up by evidence or research.
+This may not be simply down to societal ageism but also ageism in HR-a recent study showed that only 24 per cent of HR leaders aged 25-30 were "willing" or motivated to recruit workers aged 55-75, in contrast to nearly two thirds of older HR leaders aged 46-50 that were prepared to do so.